Here are some of the most frequently asked questions I get regarding myself or the blog.

 Can I help you out?

-Yes!
-This blog takes a lot of my time and money.
-At no extra cost to you, I’ll receive a tiny small commission that might help buy me a beer.
+Yes, you can!
+This blog takes a lot of time and money to keep afloat.
+At no extra cost to you, I’ll receive a tiny small commission that might help buy me a coffee now and again.
 Here’s how you can help:

 - Book a hotel through booking.com or Agoda